voberle/adventofcode/2024/day11/README.md

 First the order of the numbers doesn't matter for the final answer, as we care only about the number of stones, not the actual stone list.

-Second, all single digits number become again and a list of single digits after few iterations.
+Second, all single digits number become again a list of single digits after few iterations.
 All numbers except 8 take 3 to 4 iterations, and 8 generates 16192 which itself regenerates what 8 did.
 In a nutshell, it's likely there are only a limited amount of different numbers that are ever generated.

 This means we can just store the stones in a hashmap "stone" => "stone count".
 This allows us to do the transformation operation only once for each type of stone at each blink.